 - 1. We have a zero-tolerance policy on bullying.
-A student can be suspended depending on age/grade/severity of the incident for 1-5 days.
+A student can be suspended depending on age/grade/severity of the incident for one to five days.
 Suspension may be in-house or the student may be sent home. - 2.
 Bullying is noticed or reported.
-The concerned staff member will report the incident (Incident Report). - The class teacher or the counsellor meets with the perpetrator, victim and observer/reporter (documenting the incident).
-Parents are informed about the incident and reminded about the school's behaviour policy over the phone or by e-mail. - 3.
-If the behaviour occurs again, there will be meetings with the parents of both sides, students, class teacher and school counsellor to review the cases.
+The concerned staff member will report the incident (Incident Report).

+The class teacher or the counsellor meets with the perpetrator, victim, and observer/reporter (documenting the incident).
+Parents are informed about the incident and reminded about the school's behaviour policy over the phone or by e-mail.

+- 3. If the behaviour occurs again, there will be meetings with the parents of both sides, students, class teacher, and school counsellor to review the cases.
 A verbal warning is given to the student and family for the reoccurring behaviour. - 4.
-If the student's behaviour does not change, a written Action Plan is created for further steps to prevent the bullying.
-This Action Plan will be signed by the student, parent, class teacher and counsellor. - 5.
-If the student continues to violate this policy, the parents will be asked to meet with the Vice Principal, Counsellor and Class Teacher.
-The student and the parents sign a Conditional Agreement, in which the school expectations are reinforced.
-A follow-up meeting will be organized within one month to review the progress. - 6.
-If the behaviour continues, and the student has been suspended for the 3rd time, the Principal will convey the decision of expulsion to the family.
+If the student's behaviour does not change, a written action plan is created for further steps to prevent the bullying.
+This action plan will be signed by the student, parent, class teacher, and counsellor. - 5.
+If the student continues to violate this policy, the parents will be asked to meet with the vice principal, counsellor, and class teacher.
+The student and the parents sign a conditional agreement, in which the school expectations are reinforced.
+A follow-up meeting will be organised within one month to review the progress. - 6.
+If the behaviour continues, and the student has been suspended for the third time, the principal will convey the decision of expulsion to the family.